BunnyTheBean/spacewise/documentation/notes.md

 - article preview with image and content
 - search bar preview with title and content

+## error handling
+- grey out login/register button on invalid form (also validate the form)

 ## Conventions to un-break
 - buttons pop out